 State holidays are observed with pay.
 Certain state holidays not observed by the College earlier in the calendar year are observed during the Christmas season holiday.
 Employees in permanent and grant-funded positions with benefits who are first employed during the calendar year before Christmas will receive the Christmas season holidays with pay.

 The sick-leave benefit is provided to administration, classified (staff), unclassified (faculty) and eligible grant employees who are unable to perform their job due to illness or injury.
 Sick leave is also used for medical and dental appointments during working hours.

 Full-time employees earn 9.38 hours of leave a month.
 Employees working less than full-time earn sick leave on a pro-rated basis.
 Ten hours a month is the maximum monthly accrual and may be taken in the month following the first month of earned leave.
 The total accrual of sick leave that may be carried from one calendar year to the next is 1,350 hours.
-The number of Sick Family Leave hours used, 75 hours max. a calendar year, is deducted from the sick leave balance.
+The number of Sick Family Leave days used (10 days max. a calendar year) is deducted from the sick leave balance.
 Employees are not paid for their sick leave balances upon retiring or leaving employment.

 Sick leave is requested, recorded and approved in the department.
 Notification of a sick leave request should be done as soon as possible and should follow departmental guidelines.
 Written medical evidence to support the use of this leave may be requested by the department.
 Sick leave used for serious medical situations may fall under the guidelines of the Family and Medical Leave Act (FMLA) (flag FMLA in HR Policies)and, if so, will run concurrently.